waldemarmeier/combined-soft-nms-op/README.md

 - unit tests
 - optimzations
   - remove anchor anchor boxes where max prob is below threshold
   - run per class nms only for subset of anchor boxes where respective class has the max value
+- GPU implementation